This fact sheet is for information only. You should get professional advice about your personal situation from a financial counsellor or a lawyer.

 Lenders may ask you for evidence of your hardship, like a doctor’s certificate or termination notice.

 Lenders may also ask for bank statements and evidence of income.
 They may also ask for a money plan or an income and expenses form.
-A free financial counsellor can help.
+A free financial counsellor can help you put this information together.

 Your lender might suggest a different variation